scottbrown/aws-config-creator/README.md

 looks through all permission sets and account assignments and generates an `.aws/config` file containing these roles that can be assumed.

+## Permissions Required

+This tool requires some readonly permissions from your AWS organization account.
+They are:

+1. `organizations:ListAccounts`
+1. `sso:ListInstances`
+1. `sso:ListPermissionSetsProvisionedToAccount`
+1. `sso:DescribePermissionSet`

 ## Usage

 ```bash